 Each line must be detailed and specific.
 General expenses should be broken down into specific line items.
-For example, "Other Charges" can be broken down into competition fees, bus rentals, and membership fees.
+For example, "meeting expenses" can be broken down into competition fees, bus rentals, robotics kits and accessories.
 There is no page limit for the budget, so be as detailed as possible.